HomeBrain-ARG/SDCE_PID/README.md

 FIGURE 4: Steering Error vs. Steering Output. <br />
 ![alt text](https://github.com/HomeBrain-ARG/SDCE_PID/blob/main/00_Images/05_Error_Steering.JPG)
-### **In this graph it can be seen that the error follows the output signal in an acceptable way.** <br />
+### **In the graphic of the FIGURE 4 can be seen that the error follows the output signal in an acceptable way.** <br />

 FIGURE 5: Throttle Error vs. Throttle Output vs Brake Output. <br />
 ![alt text](https://github.com/HomeBrain-ARG/SDCE_PID/blob/main/00_Images/06_Error_Throttle.JPG)
-### **This graph can be divided into 3 parts: in the first part there is a damped oscillation, in the second part a high error is seen and in the third part where the vehicle accelerates continuously to go straight, the error decreases.** <be />
+### **In the graphic of FIGURE 5 we can see that we can be divided into 3 main parts: in the first part there is a damped oscillation, in the second part a high error is seen and in the third part where the vehicle accelerates continuously to go straight, the error decreases.** <be />